 - Resources are available/attainable to commercialize or implement technology

 - Technology has definitive advantage over status quo and demonstrated market potential

 - Researcher solution to unmet need is fair

 - Plan to exploit technology is adequate but not fully developed

 - Technology has some advantage over status quo and may have market potential

 - Good alignment with targeted technology sectors

 - No clear plan to exploit or make technology available

 - Does not align to targeted technology sectors

-- No advantage over status quo – won’t move the needle
+- No advantage over status quo – won’t move the needle and no addressable market

 Team Capabilities Evaluation – (from Budget Justification and Biosketches) weighted 20%